Open Agent Security Benchmark

 # Run a specific MITRE technique

-Ed25519 + ML-DSA post-quantum keypairs, ownership registry, agent bill of materials
+Ed25519 + ML-DSA post-quantum keypairs, ownership verification, agent bill of materials

 Capability-based access control, JIT access grants, runtime enforcement